This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Zest from 1/2 a lemon

-- Allow cream cheese and butter to come to room temperature.
+- Cream cheese frosting: allow cream cheese and butter to come to room temperature.
 Combine in your stand mixer and beat on medium speed until butter and cream cheese are blended together.

 - Slowly add confectionary sugar one cup at a time, beating well after each addition.
 Add vanilla extract and lemon zest last.